keeganpaleshi/RMTest/readme.txt

 causes calibration to fail when any Po‑210, Po‑218 or Po‑214 centroid deviates by more than this amount.

+`noise_cutoff` sets the minimum ADC value retained when loading the event CSV.
+Events below this threshold are removed before burst filtering.
+The template configuration uses `400`.

 `analysis_start_time` in the optional `analysis` section sets the global time origin for decay fitting and time-series plots.
 Provide an ISO‑8601 string such as `"2020-01-01T00:00:00Z"`.
 When omitted the first